 All concurrent statements may be labeled.
+Similarly, generate and case generate statements may optionally contain alternative labels.
 Such labels are implicitly declared at the beginning of the declarative part of the innermost enclosing entity declaration, architecture body, block statement, or generate statement.